The UFO story

 Sutton was eventually sacked from his role at the leftist News On Sunday newspaper.
 Oddly enough Sutton was dismissed by another football club owning chairman, a man called Owen Oyston of Blackpool FC – funny that, too !
 The paper eventually went bankrupt and closed less than a year after it had launched.

 Oh, just in case you’re interested: have I ever seen a UFO?
 Yes, I certainly have.
 In that I saw something in the sky that I simply couldn’t identify as a recognisable object under all the explanations that you would normally seek to explain what you were/are looking at.
 It was an ‘unidentified flying object’ and that’s for sure.
-I still to this day haven’t got a clue what it was I saw in the sky on that sunny, clear blue sky day some thirty five years ago.
+I still to this day haven’t got a clue what it was I saw in the sky on that sunny, clear blue sky day some over four decades ago.
 I wish I could see something like it again.
 It was a truly intriguing experience.